spapas/spapas.github.io/content/django-cbv-tutorial.rst

 The above diagram should make everything easier: The ``FormMixin`` inherits from ``ContextMixin`` and overrides its ``get_context_data`` method to add the form to the view.
-Beyond this, it adds some attributes and methods for proper form handling for example ``form_class`` (attribute when the form class will be the same always) and ``get_form_class()`` (method when the form class will be dynamic for example depending on the logged in user), ``initial`` and ``get_initial()`` (same logic as before for the form's initial values), ``form_valid()`` and ``form_invalid()`` to define what should happen when the form is valid or invalid etc. Notice that FormMixin does not define any form handling logic (i.e check if the form is valid and call its ``form_valid()`` method) -- this logic is defined in the ``ProcessFormView`` which inherits from ``View`` and defines proper ``get()`` (just render the form)
+Beyond this, it adds some attributes and methods for proper form handling, for example the ``form_class`` (attribute when the form class will be the same always) and ``get_form_class()`` (method when the form class will be dynamic for example depending on the logged in user), ``initial`` and ``get_initial()`` (same logic as before for the form's initial values), ``form_valid()`` and ``form_invalid()`` to define what should happen when the form is valid or invalid, ``get_form_kwargs`` to pass some keyword arguments to the form's constructor etc. Notice that FormMixin does not define any form handling logic (i.e check if the form is valid and call its ``form_valid()`` method) -- this logic is defined in the ``ProcessFormView`` which inherits from ``View`` and defines proper ``get()`` (just render the form)